UEP Subang Jaya: Accessibility

 The township of USJ is strategically connected to many major highways such as Federal Highway, New Klang Valley Expressway (NKVE), North–South Expressway Central Link (ELITE), Shah Alam Expressway (KESAS), Damansara–Puchong Expressway (LDP) and New Pantai Expressway (NPE).
 It is only a mere 20 minutes drive from USJ to the Kuala Lumpur city centre by using the New Pantai Expressway (NPE) through SMART Tunnel.

 The two major roads serving the township are Persiaran Kewajipan and Persiaran Tujuan.
 Most of the road systems in USJ are made of three lanes dual carriageway connecting to smaller roads.
 The major gridlock of traffic normally occurs at the junction between KESAS highway and Persiaran Kewajipan.
 However, two new U-turn ramps have been built to improve the traffic gridlock at this KESAS-Kewajipan junction.

 In terms of public transportation, there are buses, taxis, elevated bus rapid transit (BRT), and public light-rail transit (LRT) trains serving around the township.
 RapidKL has buses plying between Subang Jaya, USJ and Putra Heights.
 RapidKL bus number BET3 and 770 are some of the buses that connect Kuala Lumpur to and from the township.

 The BRT Sunway Line in the township provides an integrated transit service which connects between Bandar Sunway and USJ without any traffic congestion.
 In total, there are two main BRT stations serving the township.
 The USJ 7 station is an interchange to the Rapid KL's LRT Kelana Jaya Line.

 LRT Extension Development

 The Kelana Jaya Line extension opened on 30 June 2016 from the existing route from Kelana Jaya LRT Depot, passing through Lembah Subang (near the NZX commercial centre, another near Dana 1 commercial centre) in Kelana Jaya, to Kelana Centre Point, then to Subang Jaya station (interchange station to KTM Subang Jaya Komuter station), to SS15 LRT station, to SS18 LRT station, then connect to USJ at USJ 7 station, to Taipan LRT Station, to Wawasan LRT Station, then lastly to USJ21 LRT Station.
-The terminal station is located at Putra Heights LRT station, which serves as an interchange station between Ampang Line and Kelana Jaya Line.
+The terminal station is located at Putra Heights LRT station, which serves as an interchange station between Sri Petaling Line and Kelana Jaya Line.